Auburn–Washburn USD 437

 Auburn–Washburn USD 437 is a public unified school district headquartered in Topeka, Kansas, United States.
 It serves Southern and Southwestern Shawnee County, as well as a small portion of extreme northern Osage County.
 It serves Southwestern and Western portions of the city of Topeka, as well as the communities of Pauline, Montara, Auburn, and Wakarusa.
-It has one primary school, one intermediate school, seven elementary schools, one middle school, and one high school.

 History

 The district was established in 1966 as "Unified School District 437".
 As of August 2017, Auburn–Washburn School District is under the administration of Superintendent Scott McWilliams.

 Schools

 The school district operates the following schools: